alanreid/sensitive/ReadMe.md

 ### Contributing
 Glad you made it down here!

 If you find a bug, want to change something or you just have a great feature in mind, just add a new ticket!
-Of course it's even more awesome if you come up with the solution yourself :)
+Of course it's even more awesome if you come up with the solution! :)